People v Lopez (2015 Cal.App. LEXIS 803 –Opinion filed Aug. 18, 2015

 1) Defendant was convicted of first degree

-murder w. spec. circ. of lying in wait,
+murder w. spec. circ. of lying in wait, stalking, and making a criminal threat against his wife.
+In a

 PEOPLE V. MARKLEY (2006) 138 CAL APP 4TH 230